 The general formula used to calculate maximum heart rate is 220 minus your age.
 So, for instance, if you are 27 years of age, your maximum heart rate should be 193 bpm.
 Going beyond 193 bpm poses a threat to your health because it is straining your heart.
 Remember that this is a general formula.
 Of course, the fitter you are, the stronger your heart is and able to withstand a higher maximum heart rate.

-5 Different Training Zones
+5 Different Heart Rate Zones

 There are 5 different training zones – the warm up zone, the fat burn zone, the cardio zone, the intense zone and the maximum zone.
 As the name tells, training at different zones brings different benefits to your body.